Corvusoft/restbed/docs/example/HTTP_SERVICE.md

 Overview
 --------

-"A web service is a service offered by an electronic device to another electronic device, communicating with each other via the World Wide Web.
-In a web service, the Web technology such as HTTP—originally designed for human-to-machine communication—is utilized for machine-to-machine communication, more specifically for transferring machine-readable file formats such as XML and JSON." -- [Wikipedia](https://en.wikipedia.org/wiki/Web_service)
+A web service is a service provided by one electronic device to another over the Web.
+It uses web technologies—most commonly HTTP—to enable machine-to-machine communication.

+Although HTTP was originally designed for human-to-machine interaction, web services use it to exchange machine-readable data formats such as XML and JSON.

 Example
 -------